 Director of Operations and Programs

 Noemy Hernandez is an accomplished choreographer, artistic director, and arts administrator with a Certificate in Arts Management from the University of California, Irvine.
 Ms. Hernandez served as Program Coordinator for Everyday Arts for Special Education, a multi-million dollar program funded by the U.S. Department of Education to support special education professionals in New York City and Los Angeles.
 As Artistic Director of Calpulli Mexican Dance Company, she has choreographed for Jacob’s Pillow Dance Festival, The Brooklyn Philharmonic, and the New York Metropolitan Museum.
 A California native, Ms. Hernandez is also the Managing Director of Calpulli Mexican Dance Company, and is thrilled to bring her energy and expertise to Everyday Arts.

 Matt Bogdanow is a world-renowned musician, educator, and author of The Backbone of Drumming; A Systematic Approach to Learning the Drumset.
 He has over a decade of experience working with students with disabilities, including as Master Teaching Artist for Everyday Arts for Special Education, where he led professional development and contributed to the program’s curriculum design.
 Mr. Bogdanow is a Berklee College of Music graduate, summa cum laude, and has delivered guest lectures on the intersecting fields of special education and the arts at University of California, Loyola Marymount University, and Otis College of Art and Design.

 Director of Education and Grants

-Laurel Butler is a doctoral student in Educational Leadership for Social Justice at Loyola Marymount University, where she also teaches on faculty in the Arts Education program.
+Laurel Butler is a faculty instructor in the Arts Education Program at Loyola Marymount University and Doctoral student in Social Justice Leadership for Educational and Professional Practice at Antioch University.
 She has served as Associate Director of UCLA’s Visual and Performing Arts Education program, Arts Education & Social Emotional Learning Specialist for the LA County Office of Education, and Youth Development & Leadership Specialist for the Arts for Incarcerated Youth Network.
 Ms. Butler received her MA in Theatre Education & Community Outreach from the University of New Mexico in 2010, and is passionate about facilitating creative spaces for young people to use their voices and build community.

 What We Do